Samsung Galaxy Fold Z 3 Cyber Monday Deal 2021: Cheapest Price | Digital Trends

 The Samsung Galaxy Z Fold 3 features smaller bezels with no notch.
 Video chats and selfie photography can commence without interruption, using the Samsung Galaxy Z Fold 3, as it features an under-display camera, making it the world’s first foldable phone with an uninterrupted view.
 Water resistance and compatibility with an included S Pen are part of the Galaxy Z Fold 3’s feature set, as is all the power you could need to create and consume with a device that fits in your pocket.

 The Samsung Galaxy Z Flip 3 is the ultimate foldable flagship in the market right now, and this offer is the best Galaxy Z Flip 3 Cyber Monday deal that you can find.
+So why wait for the deal to end?
 There’s a good probability that the prices go back to the original right after the holiday season and never come back this low until Samsung brings the next major update to its foldable lineup.
-Even though Cyber Monday deals stretch into a few days after, the Galaxy Z Fold 3 Cyber Monday deal feels too good to last for that long.
+So while Cyber Monday deals last till midnight, we won’t recommend waiting until then.
+The Galaxy Z Fold 3 Cyber Monday deal feels too good to last for that long.
 For that matter, we are not even sure if it will last the entire Cyber Monday.
 Samsung clearly states these prices will only last until their “supplies last,” so order today.
+And we all know by now that supplies have been hard to come by.
+In fact, a recent report from Adobe Analytics confirms this with a finding that out-of-stock alerts are up 124% from before the pandemic.

-While this seems to be the best price for the Galaxy Z Flip 3 right before the holidays, you always have the opportunity to cancel your order and get your money refunded if you find a better price somewhere else later.
-Quite honestly, the $250 discount and a free pair of Galaxy Buds 2 make this a complete steal for anyone who has been waiting on the fence to get the new foldable.
+But quite honestly, the $350 discount and a free pair of Galaxy Buds 2 make this a complete steal for anyone who has been waiting on the fence to get the new foldable.
 We don’t recommend waiting; just buy now and enjoy your holidays!

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.